rebcabin/tangledown/README.md

 - other programmers, eventually, when they take over the job of maintaining and extending your code

+With Literate Programming, you write documentation *first*, and you put your code inside your documentation: your actual, live, running code.
+The alternative is comments, documentation inside your code.
+Comments are almost always DOA --- Dead On Arrival.

 ## Literate-Programming Imperatives

-> First, write a paper about your code, then flesh out your actual code inside the paper.
+> First, write a paper about your code, explaining, at least to yourself, what you want to do and how you plan to do it.
+Flesh out your actual code inside the paper.
 RUN your code inside the paper, capturing printouts and charts and diagrams and what not, so others (including your future self) can see the code at work.
+Iterate the process, rewriting prose and code as you invent and simplify, in a loop.

 Ok, that's just ordinary Jupyter-notebook practice, right?
+Code inside your documentation, right?

+### Jupyter Isn't Exactly Literate Programming

-Literate Programming has one difference: you don't necessarily write your code in *executable order*, the order forced by programming-language notebook kernels.
-Executable order forces you to define all details before you use them.
+Literate Programming has one difference to ordinary Jupyter-notebook practice.
+With ordinary Jupyter-notebook practice, you must write everything in ***executable order***, because a Jupyter notebook is just a fancy interface to an underlying execution kernel.
+Executable order usually forces you to define all details before you use them.
+With Literate Programming, you don't necessarily write your code in executable order, the order forced by kernels.

 Executable order is usually the reverse of the best order for human reasoning.
 Humans want to understrand the the big picture *first*, then the details.
+They want to see the box-top of the jigsaw puzzle _before_ looking at all the pieces.
 Executable order is ***upside-down and inside-out***.
-We've all had the experience of reading notebooks backwards so we don't get overwhelmed by details before understanding the big picture.
+We've all had the experience of reading Jupyter notebooks backwards so we don't get overwhelmed by details before understanding the big picture.
 That observation leads us to another imperative.

 > Write about your code in human-understandable order.
-Don't be tyrranized by your programming language, specifically by defining everything in full, formal detail before you can talk about anything.
+Don't be tyrranized by your programming language into defining everything in full, formal detail before you can talk about anything.
 Use tools to rearrange your code in executable order.

-[Donald Knuth](http://amturing.acm.org/award_winners/knuth_1013846.cfm) invented Literate Programming so that he could both write about [MetaFont](https://en.wikipedia.org/wiki/Metafont) and [TeX](https://texfaq.org/FAQ-lit) and implement them in the same place.
+[Donald Knuth](http://amturing.acm.org/award_winners/knuth_1013846.cfm) invented Literate Programming so that he could both write _about_ [MetaFont](https://en.wikipedia.org/wiki/Metafont) and [TeX](https://texfaq.org/FAQ-lit) and _implement_ them in the same place.
 These are two of the most important computer programs ever written.
 Their longevity and quality speak to the viability of Literate Programming.

 ## What to do with Existing Code?

-Literate programming does ***not*** mean literate reverse engineering.
+Literate programming is ***not*** literate reverse engineering.
 Literate Programming is an inversion of the usual, broken process in software, which is "write the software, then go through hell whilst you write some half-baked, inaccurate, instantly out-of-date, reverse-engineered document about what you did months and years ago!" ***NO!***

-When rewriting an existing code base in literate style, ***detangle*** the existing code into understandable small pieces, rearrange it, and write about it in human-understandable order.
+When rewriting old code base in literate style, ***detangle*** the existing code into understandable small pieces, rearrange it, and write about it in human-understandable order.
 To run the code, use a tool like Tangledown to re-tangle the code out to executable order on disk where compilers and interpreters can pick it up and run it, even inside notebook cells.

 With a new project, write the documentation *first*, fill in the code, test, revise, etc. Incrementally, interactively, using Markdown *as* your IDE.
 Write the blueprints _before_ building the house!